Ly-Lynn/NAB-skillswap/README.md

 - 🔧 Configured Nginx
 - 🎨 Created user-friendly interface for login, signup and logout features
 - 🎨 Created user-friendly interface for getting user information about their preferences
+- Applying debounce for searching & filtering (as mentioned in <a href="#realtime-search-issue">Search function documentation below</a>)

 https://github.com/user-attachments/assets/759b6ba1-d090-4e87-bcfe-8540506ce8b4